msecsys-dev/msecunitydemo/README.md

 - API Exposure.
 - Application Tampering/Modifying.
 Msec Unity Sdk is a Unity Package that helps Unity-based games can integrate and run Msec Sdk.
-# How to run this demo?
+# How to build and run this demo?
 Please take a look at this guide (https://github.com/msecsys-dev/msecunitydemo/blob/main/HowToBuildAndRun.docx)
 # More information
 - Contact Us: support@msecsys.com